 Alaska IFQ Halibut/Sablefish and CDQ Halibut Program Fishery Applications and Reporting Forms

-NOTICE: RAM is actively processing permit application forms and transfers and we encourage the public to submit permit applications that do not contain Personally Identifiable Information (PII) via email to RAM.email@example.com.
-Notarized permit applications and forms may be faxed to RAM at (907) 586-7354.
-Applications may also be deposited in a locked dropbox located in the Juneau Federal Building lobby; just ask the Security Guards where it is.
-If you can’t find a Notary Public to attest your application when it contains a notarization field, call us, and we will provide you with instructions on how to submit your application without the notary stamp.
+NOTICE: RAM is actively processing permit application forms and transfers and we encourage the public to submit permit applications that do not contain Personally Identifiable Information (PII) via email to RAM.firstname.lastname@example.org.
+An example of PII would be Social Security number or birth date.
+Permit applications and forms that contain PII may be faxed to RAM at (907) 586-7354.
+Applications may also be deposited in a locked dropbox located in the Juneau Federal Building lobby.

-There will be slight delays in answering the phone line and issuing permits due to a marked increase in user support.
-If you need assistance but can't reach us via the phone, please send an email message to: RAM.firstname.lastname@example.org.
+There will be delays in answering the phone line and issuing permits due to a marked increase in submitted applications and user support.
+If you need assistance but can't reach us via the phone, please send an email message to: RAM.email@example.com.

 The Pacific Halibut and Sablefish Individual Fishing Quota (IFQ) Program was adopted by the North Pacific Fishery Management Council under Amendment 15 to the Bering Sea and Aleutian Islands Fishery Management Plan and Amendment 20 to the Gulf of Alaska Fishery Management Plan in October 1992.
 The primary objectives of the Alaska Halibut and Sablefish IFQ Program are to: (1) eliminate gear conflicts; (2) address safety concerns; and (3) improve product quality.